ankschoubey/blog/src/content/post/dev-life/software-architecture/event-sourcing/event-sourcing-spring-boot-implementation.md

 publishDate: 2024-03-24T20:52:08.052481
 slug: /software-blog/event-sourcing-spring-boot-implementation
 image: https://mermaid.ink/img/pako:eNptUslu6jAU_RXLKyKRCDIwZPEWr4NaqYNU2k0JC7_4AlFjO3IcWor493ooU16uFMk-PjnnHl_vcC4o4BQvS_GZr4lU6OEl40jXW0WJgkexKeCJMLgSjBFOe7027nnI99HQ9_-gqlG_NCdRN_9WklRrZNkzkJsiB3dkqk03tQL1zOFWCjZTQsIBdgQ4ME9_Gu8QGfMNKQvT2YXk_0S_bdFFXAEHqbUs_xjVJac3G-BqPu-EFwvbi11b9XnP8uozyFs4y3ZU40WqqtxeJOhgnes7Uiu7Jl2tIf9A90vXPbqn6Eko9AIlkBqo9eq8sOPIusd_p78S5GletJCQq0Jw9Pf1hHZKmzrPp5tgRj6oQR19erk7DFbnoOd1X45-ELiPGUhGCqpf8c7AGVZrYJDhVC8pkR8Zzvhe80ijxGzLc5wq2UAfNzbidUF0YnYAK8LfhdDbJSlrt8fpDn_hNA6ieDqOh1EySsIkHA_7eIvT4WgSjEZxmMRRNB3EURjt-_jbKgyCqavJYJyMwzCa7H8AGEscsw?type=png
-title: Event Sourcing Implementation in Spring Boot from Scratch
+title: 5 Step Implementation of Custom Event Sourcing in Spring Boot
 ---

 <style>
   img {
-    background: white
+    background: white;
+    margin: auto
   }
 </style>

-In the last post, I described what event sourcing is and what the benefits of doing it are.
+In the [last post](/software-blog/what-is-event-sourcing), I described what event sourcing is and what the benefits of doing it are.
 Event Sourcing helps you:

 - Be prepared for the future by creating excellent analytics that are out of the box.
 - Leads to multiple smaller pieces of code over one large piece.
 - It's easier overall compared to regular code.
 - It's cleaner, much more precise, and infinitely reduces the chances of bugs.

-This post will discuss how I implemented Event Sourcing in Spring Boot.

 Event sourcing is one of the best pieces of code I have written, something I have been very proud of.
-I learnt ES as a combination of learning ES from YouTube and implementing a well-architected redux on the front end (which is also message-based) (TODO: Add an article here).
-I recommend reading my article on why Event Sourcing and Redux are identical.
+I learnt ES from YouTube and implementing a well-architected redux on the front end (which is also message-based).
+(TODO: Add an article here).

-Note that I did not use existing Spring Related Frameworks and instead created something of my own.
+## Implementing Event Sourcing From Scratch

 ES's core is small, but there are pieces to understand precisely.
 Below, I'll attempt my best to describe ES.
 Here's what I'll explain:

-- Basic Flow of the application
+1. Understanding Basic Flow of the application
+2. Creating an Event Store
-- Creation of main Event Sourcing Service
+3. Creation of main Event Sourcing Service
-- Creation of Commands
+4. Creation of Commands
-- Creation of Command Handler
+5. Creation of Command Handler

-There are certain parts of ES that I'd describe later in different blogposts (TODO)

-- Chained Commands (Similar to the concept of Redux Thunks)
-- Combine Commands
-- Enhancing data in the event store
-- Resourcing for learning Event Soucing and Message Driven Architecture.
-- How do we implement REST over Event Store?
-(Including Benefits)
+Note that I did not use existing Spring Related Frameworks and instead created something of my own.

 The following is inspired by Axon Framework and multiple YouTube videos.

-## The basic flow of the application
+### Step 1: Understand the basic flow of the Event Sourcing

 The basic flow of Event sourcing is this.